davidisnotnull/davidisnotnull/README.md

 ## But wait, there's more!

-It's always nice to have some things to start a conversation with
+It's always nice to have some things to start a conversation with.

 * I'm a Lord of the Principality of Sealand
-* I'm a qualified therapist and life coach, so happy to talk about any personal problems you're going through.
-But I will invoice you afterwards.
+* I'm a qualified therapist with a few hundred hours of client contact time, so happy to talk about any personal problems you're going through.
+Be warned, I will invoice you afterwards.
-* I run a Meditation School called [Maitri Meditation School](https://www.maitrimeditationschool.org).
+* I run a Meditation School called [Maitri Meditation School](https://maitrimeditationschool.org).
 * I'm a practising Buddhist, and have taken refuge with His Holiness Khenchen Lama Rinpoche.
 I only wear robes on special occasions though - I feel they're a bit dramatic for an office environment.
+* I've written a book on philosophy and psychology that you can [buy on Amazon](https://www.amazon.co.uk/Observing-Guide-Living-More-Authentic-ebook/dp/B0D54FV5D5/)
 * I have a podcast called *The Observing I*, where I talk about philosophy, psychology, and the human condition.
-Go give it a listen on [Substack](https://theobservingi.substack.com/)
+[Go give it a listen](https://patreon.com/theobservingi/)
 * I like the Oxford comma (see above)